SeLite/SeLite.github.io/InstallFramework.md

 title: Install a framework
 layout: default
 ---
+{% include links %}

 # Scope and downloads #
 This assumes that you've set up your web application and that there is an SeLite framework for it.
 You'll need packages mentioned at [Overview](./) > [Install](./#install).
 However, if you haven't downloaded SeLite [AddOns](AddOns) yet, getting them from source (which you'll need anyway) may be faster.

 Regardless of how you install [AddOns](AddOns), download SeLite source to get the frameworks: follow [InstallFromSource](InstallFromSource) > [Get the source](InstallFromSource#get-the-source).
 If you're installing add-ons from source, follow [Install add-ons from source](InstallFromSource#install-add-ons-from-source).

-If your web application uses SQLite, you'll get full SeLite functionality and smoother test data life cycle.
+If your web application uses SQLite, you'll get full SeLite functionality and smoother script data life cycle.
 You'll be able to copy/restore `appDB`, `testDB` and `vanillaDB` from within SeLite (via [SettingsInterface](SettingsInterface)).
 Otherwise you need to apply [DataImport](DataImport).

 The following instructions are generic.
 For any application-specific steps see documentation of the respective framework.